Fact-checked by the ZeroinDaily editorial team

 Is Scribe better than Loom for creating SOPs?

-Yes, Scribe is purpose-built for SOPs.
+Yes, for most small business SOP workflows, Scribe is the stronger choice.
 It auto-generates step-by-step written guides with annotated screenshots as you perform a process, requiring zero post-production.
 Loom produces video walkthroughs that require re-watching and cannot be searched by keyword.

 Can you use Loom and Scribe together?